 - Do not select ASNAU funds as the funding source.
-Even if you are applying for funding ASNAU is a reimbursement process - they do not front the costs for club travel. - The Faculty/Staff member responsible for the trip is your club advisor. - Type of Travel is "Student Club Activity" - When selecting what department is authorizing the trip please select based on the following: - Registered Student Clubs (non-sport) and Organizations: Student Affairs VP OR Office of the Dean of Students - ASNAU Staff (student and professional: Associated Students of NAU - Sport Clubs: Campus Recreation
+Even if you are applying for funding ASNAU is a reimbursement process - they do not front the costs for club travel. - The Faculty/Staff member responsible for the trip is your club advisor. - Type of Travel is "Student Club Activity" - When selecting what department is authorizing the trip please select based on the following: - Registered Student Clubs (non-sport) and Organizations: Student Engagement - ASNAU Staff (student and professional: Associated Students of NAU) - Sport Clubs: Recreation Sevices